 Reported Details of the Violation:

-At least 150 houses and 10 vehicles were torched by an armed mob.
+At least 150 houses, 10 vehicles and the village's Jhum fields were torched by an armed mob.
 The mob allegedly ransacked and looted the houses too.

 Date of Violation